 - Dagenham, Essex, England: 1933–1964

 Their first Fordson tractor that came out at the height of World War I did for tractors what the Model T did for cars.
 It made them widely available to the general public and showed that horses will be out of the game of the tarmac as well.

 The company dominated the tractor market from 1917 to 1925.

 What is the Nebraska Tractor Law?

 The story about the Nebraska Tractor Law and the Nebraska Tractor Test Laboratory (NTTL) that’s managed at the University of Nebraska is an interesting one.

 The law was passed in 1919 after a disgruntled farmer by the name of Wilmot F. Crozier advocated for it to be passed.
 Crozier had bought several tractors from the Ford Tractor Company; named after the clerk and not Henry Ford.

-The farmer wasn’t satisfied with the quality of the tractors and was effectively deceived by the Ford name.
+The farmer wasn’t satisfied with the quality of the tractors and was effectively deceived by Ford’s name.
 The so-called Ford Tractor Company was unaffiliated with the famed Ford Motor Company that was manufacturing tractors under the name Fordson.

 The law addressed the quality issues and false advertising by requiring all tractors to be inspected by three engineers.